ivanov-slk/kafka-provisioning/README.md

 The repository leverages [Pulumi](https://www.pulumi.com/) for managing the provisioning.
 Installing Pulumi on Linux can be done via `curl -fsSL https://get.pulumi.com | sh`.

-A working Kubernetes cluster is also needed.
+A working Kubernetes cluster with Prometheus CRDs is also needed.
 Testing was performed on the configuration [here](https://github.com/ivanov-slk/virtualization-set-up).

 ## Usage